The Complete Guide to Trade Mark Oppositions

 What are the grounds for a trade mark opposition?

-A party can oppose a trade mark application on the basis that the mark in question is identical to or confusingly similar to a mark which they already own (there are additional grounds if the applicant has a substantial reputation, in that it can rely on its reputation to oppose the application).
+A party can oppose a trade mark application on the basis that the mark in question is identical to or confusingly similar to a mark that they already own (there are additional grounds if the applicant has a substantial reputation, in that it can rely on its reputation to oppose the application).
 Only the owner of the existing mark may oppose on this basis.

 Grounds for trade mark opposition, which anyone may use, include: